Nitrojade/Zatoga-Lite/README.md

-# Zatoga
+# Zatoga Lite Edition
+Zatoga Lite features a snapshot of the Zatoga website as it was at the end of 2021.
-A PWA to easily get distracted with by:
+A PWA to easily get distracted by:
 * Playing Games such as:
   * Doodle Jump
   * Chrome Dino